-- Designed and evaluated in keeping with best practices in user-centered design, particularly for physicians and other members of the health care team.
+- Designed and evaluated in keeping with best practices in user-centered design, particularly for physicians and other health care team members;

-- Identifies and takes steps to address bias and avoids introducing or exacerbating health care disparities including when testing or deploying new AI tools on vulnerable populations.
+- It identifies and takes steps to address bias and avoids introducing or exacerbating health care disparities, including testing or deploying new AI tools on vulnerable populations;

 - Safeguards patients’ and other individuals’ privacy interests and preserves the security and integrity of personal information.